- There are about 445 police-reported collisions a day in Canada.

 1. Summer vacation

-Most drivers might think that they’re more likely to get into a collision when conditions are wintery, but the reality is there are more collisions in July than any other month.
+Most drivers might think they’re more likely to get into a collision when conditions are wintery.
+But the reality is there are more collisions in July than in any other month, followed by November and December.

 2. Frantic Fridays

-Maybe it’s because we’re all in a rush to get home to kick off the weekend, but for many drivers the weekend starts off on the wrong foot.
-Seventeen percent of all police-reported collisions in Canada happen on Fridays; followed by 16% on Thursday.
+Maybe it’s because we’re all in a rush to get home to kick off the weekend, but for many drivers, the weekend starts off on the wrong foot.
+Seventeen percent of all police-reported collisions in Canada happen on Fridays, followed by 16% on Thursdays.
+The day with the fewest collisions is Sunday.

 Find the Best Car Insurance Rates